tidepooler/pyPoll/README.md

 I had to make sure the csv file had the correct path to the CSV file.
 An "analysis" folder that contains my text file that has the results from my analysis.

-Although the instructions indicated that I should include commits and push the above changes to GitHub or GitLab, I was told to ignore/not worry about the difficulties I was experiencing with communications between my computer and Github.

-Therefore, I have uploaded only one folder for this project, which includes all my files.

 Once the prework was completed as described above, I was required to complete the following steps for this project:

 In this challenge, I was tasked with helping a small, rural town modernize its vote counting process.